 Tips:

-☛ If you plan to take Narita Express, reserve your ticket as early as possible for a discount on eki-net.com.
+☛ If you plan to take the Narita Express, reserve your ticket as early as possible for a discount on eki-net.com.

 ☛ If you plan to take Keisei Skyliner and explore Tokyo, consider getting the Keisei Skyliner & Tokyo Subway Ticket to save!
 The ticket includes a one-way or a round trip on Skyliner and a 24, 48, or 72-Hour Tokyo Subway Ticket.
 This means that the Keisei Skyliner & Tokyo Subway Ticket covers the Narita Airport to Ueno cost.
 You can also travel to the most popular attractions in Tokyo’s 23 wards for free!